Yabonev/reducing-friction-during-agentic-coding/README.md

 These tips assume:

-- **Learning-focused:** You're building for exploration and learning, not mission-critical systems
+- **Learning-focused:** You're building for exploration and learning, not production systems
-- **Solo development:** Working alone, not in a team environment
+- **Solo development:** Working alone, not in a team environment, if in a team, adapt the tips
-- **Experimental freedom:** Goal is understanding technology while building what interests you
-- **Adaptable principles:** If working in teams or production, these techniques need adaptation

 ## Claude Code Configuration